 The following are some of the different types of UI:

 Stress incontinence.
-The most common type of incontinence.
+This is the most common type of incontinence.
 It’s more common in women.
 You may leak urine during exercise, coughing, sneezing, laughing, or lifting heavy objects.
 Or when doing other movements that put pressure on the bladder.

 Functional incontinence.
-When you have urine control, but can’t get to a restroom in time.
+This is when you have urine control, but can’t get to a restroom in time.
 This may be due to conditions that make it hard to move, such as arthritis.

 Overflow incontinence.
-The leakage of small amounts of urine caused by an over-filled bladder.
+This is the leakage of small amounts of urine caused by an over-filled bladder.
 It may feel like you can’t fully empty your bladder.

 Mixed incontinence.
 A mix of more than one of the types listed above.